Berry (surname)

-Berry is an English, Irish and French surname.
-It is also an alternate spelling of Beri, a surname of Khatris originating from the Punjab region of the Northern Indian subcontinent.
+Berry is a surname with numerous etymological origins.

 Some of the first British Jewish families to emigrate to the United States had "Berry" as their surname.
 It comes from the Polish (eastern Ashkenazic) "Jagoda", which is Polish for "berry" (Anglicised; as a Jewish family name, it is one of the Slavic variants of the Hebrew biblical male proper name Yehuda (in English, Judah).
 Some other Jewish variants of the "Berry" surname are Perry, Berryman, Barry, etc.

+It is also an alternate spelling of Beri, a surname of Khatris originating from the Punjab region of the Northern Indian subcontinent.

 Notable people with the surname include: